raulbx/DVHacks-chips-and-salsa/README.md

 *Steps to Build and Test:*
 --------------------------
 - Download the Jupyter notebook.
 - Download the projects_profile_preference.tsv file.
-This file has the preference data for project description, profile description, and preference.
+This file has the preference data for project description, profile description, and freelancer preference.
 - Python Flask web application is the web frontend.
 It uses the pickled model to predict if a project will match user preference or not.

 Data